crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/plugins/whm.md

 First, connect to your WHM server.

-Go to your home directory or in any directory that can be used to download the sources.
+Go to your home directory or any directory that can be used to download the sources.

 Choose [the release X.Y.Z you want to install](https://github.com/crowdsecurity/cs-whm-plugin/releases),
 and: